 Q: Can a private foundation or corporate entity serve as a partner?

-A: Partnerships must involve at least two primary partners: a nonprofit organization and a local government entity, as defined by these guidelines.
+A: Partnerships must involve at least two primary partners as defined by these guidelines: a nonprofit 501(c)(3) organization and a local government entity.
 One of the two primary partners must be a cultural (arts or design) organization.
 Only the two primary partners can serve as lead applicants, but additional partners across all sectors are encouraged.

 Q: Can a local government arts agency apply and fulfill the role of the cultural organization and the government agency?

 A: Yes, but it would still need a nonprofit organization to serve as the other primary partner.